Mr-Hexi/OpenGen-AI/README.md

 # OpenGen AI

-**OpenGen AI** is a lightweight, OpenAI-compatible AI API powered by open-source models.
+**OpenGen AI** is a simple AI API that lets you generate responses using open-source models.

-It allows developers to integrate AI into their applications using a simple HTTP API — no setup, no model management, no infrastructure required.
+You don’t need to install anything or manage models — just send a request and get a response.

 ---